eckozero/CLIc/README.md

 result, but that's not what I'm building right now.

+__11/11/13:__

+There has been an 11 day hiatus because I was participating in [NaNoWriMo] (http://nanowrimo.org) so now that I've finished my novel, I'm back to chess.

+Annoyingly enough this update is to say that I fixed some code that I mangled on 31/10/13 regarding collision detection.

+Check is giving me a headache, and I can't write code tonight.

 Known bugs/issues as at 30/10/13:

 >~~If you try and move black pawn a7 to anywhere legal, the program crashes~~